Newsflash: People aren’t possessions. So why do we insist on treating workers like commodities?

 Corporate leaders shrug their shoulders when confronted with the fact that employees stay at companies for only 4.2 years, on average.
 Baby Boomers might have been willing to work dead-end positions for 10 years, but what happens when hundreds of thousands of Boomers retire?
 Suddenly, Millennials become the bread and butter of corporate America.
 Considering that the same report found that 25 percent of Millennials would quit their jobs in a heartbeat, the simmering situation is primed to boil over into a full-blown crisis.

 Many companies are guilty of living in the moment rather than planning ahead.
 It results in a roller coaster for workers: When business is booming, companies reward workers and treat them handsomely; when downturns inevitably strike, the benefits and perks are replaced with layoffs and attrition.
 Most companies are oblivious to the ripple effect caused by this sort of bottom-line thinking.

 Reaping What You Sow

 Your people represent your business to customers.
 If they’re suffering at your hands, how can they create and foster lasting client relationships?
 Prospects aren’t stupid.
 High turnover is a huge turnoff.

 Companies that don’t value employees tend to be less productive with lower job satisfaction figures.
-Employees who feel dissatisfied with their supervisors also tend to embrace an attitude of disengagement.
+Employees who feel dissatisfied with their supervisors also tend to embrace.
 The only notable increase in these unhealthy workplaces comes in the form of higher absenteeism.
 These outcomes quickly have a negative effect on profit margins, sales, product quality, and innovation.

 Need another reason to change how you treat employees?
 You can expect to spend about 150 percent of every mid-level worker’s salary to recruit and hire a replacement.
 While you’re recruiting a new hire, work can’t get done, sales won’t go through, and customers won’t feel acknowledged.
 Your organization will be at a standstill.